HAPPENSGATE/vkAutoLiker7/README.md

 It also prints out all incoming and outgoing FIX protocol messages.

 ### Task *ordermatch*
-The task is not displaying a command line menu but it supports a few co
+The task is not displaying a command line menu but it supports a few commands.

+* `#symbols` - Display all the act